 Online marketplace for small businesses: Shopify provides an online platform for small businesses to sell their products online, including the functionality to set up recurring purchases with a Shopify subscription app.
 This enables them to reach a wider audience without physical retail locations.

-Wide reach and easy accessibility: Shopify's e-commerce platform, integrated with the best Shopify apps, allows businesses to sell their products globally, providing easy access for customers to purchase from anywhere.
+Wide reach and easy accessibility: Shopify's e-commerce platform with headless commerce capabilities, integrated with the best Shopify apps, allows businesses to sell their products globally, providing easy access for customers to purchase from anywhere.

 Promotion encompasses the various communication strategies and tactics, including effective presentations, used to inform and persuade customers about a product or service.
 It includes advertising, public relations, social media posts, outreach through call centers and other forms of marketing communication.